Afika-1/news-magazine/README.md

 # Today' Scoop News Magazine

 web link -  https://today-scoop-magazine.web.app
-Cannot be viewed from.
+Cannot be viewed from the link.
 The API is only for dev purposes
 ![homeImage](./src/assets/news.png)

 User can also view categories using the navbar for more relevant  headlines like Entertainment, Science, Technology etc..